softchris/golang-book/02-data-types/01-arrays/README.md

 ## Arrays

-an array is group of elements that are connected.
+An array is group of elements that are connected.
+You want to use an array when you have a group of something, like many orders, cars, rows in a file.
+The idea is to collect all that data in one structure.
+You also want to be able to iterate over it and possibly carry out an operation on it as a group.

 ### Declare an array

-To declare an array, you need to specify:
+To declare an array, you need to specify the following properties:

-- **capacity**, how many elements it holds
+- **capacity**, how many elements it holds.
-- **type**, what type of elements it holds
+- **type**, what type of elements it holds.
 - **array content**, you can assign it elements at creation or do so later.

 Here's the syntax: